JohnFunkCode/ProgrammingChurch/README.md

 #### Homework assignment
 Sign-up for a free 10 day trail account at www.PluralSight.com and consume the coure ["Pandas Playbook:Manipulating Data" by Reindert-Jan Ekker](https://app.pluralsight.com/library/courses/pandas-playbook-manipulating-data/table-of-contents).
 You should be able to complete this 2 hours 15 minute course before next week, so we can put Pandas to work in our project.

+## August 12th Session - Your First Data Science explorations with Pandas
+Make sure you did your homework for this class!
+We are going to start exploring data with Panadas using the dataset I recorded with my Raspberry Pi and the Accelerometer board we built on my drive to Boulder.
+We don't know a lot about this data so we are going to explore it using Jupyter Notebook to see what interesting things we can find.
+And along the way, we'll improve our skills in using Pandas!

+#### Assignment 1 - Read the sample accelerometer data from my trip to Boulder into a data frame.

+#### Assignment 2 - Plot the dataframe as a graph

+#### Assignment 3 - Lets start to learn a bit about the data!
+Print descriptive statistics (min,max, mean, standard deviation) for the variables in the data.

+#### Assignment 4 - add a column called dx to the dataframe and set all values to 0.
+We'll use this in a moment.
+Right now it's just gets you familiar with using Pandas notations.

+#### Assignment 5 - add columns for dx, dy, and dz.
+These values should be calculated as the change in x,y,z from previous row in the data frame.
+Note:  This is harder!
+I found it easiest to write a for loop to itterate over the rows.
+There is probably a more sophisticated way to do this, but keep it simple for now.

+#### Assignment 6 - use pandas.Dataframe.appy to caclulate the sum up dx,dy, and dz.
+This is a simple summation across three columns of the same row a dataframe.   Σ dx+dy+dz represents the overall magnitude of change the sensor recorded.

+#### Assignment 7 -  plot all the values as separate graphs (separate sub-plots)

+#### Assignment 8 - plot just the values of the Σ dx+dy+dz.
+This seems interesting!

+#### Assignment 9 - display the values where  Σ dx+dy+dz is < 4.
+This represents quiet period where the sensor data didn't change.
+note use pd.set_option('display.max_rows', 8000) to set the number of rows displayed in your dataframe to 8000.
+This will let you scroll around and see the data.

+#### Assignment 10 - using slicing to examine just the rows between a quiet times.

+#### Assignment 11 - use slicing to look at the timestamp for the quiet times bounding periods of movement.

+#### Assignment 12 - use slicing to plot one of the periods of movement bounded by quiet times

+#### Assignment 13 - write a for  loop to iterate through all the periods of movement bounded by quiet times.
+Call out any that are longer than just a few seconds.
+Also plot them all on a graph.

+#### Assignment 14 - To cap things off write the new dataframe out to an excel spreadsheet using XlsxWriter.

+### Solution:
+My solution for this set of exercises is in a jupyter notebook in my [flask-pi-iot project](https://github.com/JohnFunkCode/flask-pi-iot/blob/master/flask-pi-iot.ipynb)